pkmn/engine/src/lib/gen1/README.md

 - **Mirror Move**: Partial trapping moves misbehave when used via Mirror Move (though Pokémon Showdown has its own weird behavior and does not implement the [partial trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) that exists on the cartridge).
-Furthermore, Mirror Move copies the wrong move on Pokémon Showdown during the first turn of a two-turn charging move.
-- **Metronome**: In addition to the issues with partial trapping moves or Counter, Metronome and Mirror Move cannot mutually call each other due to broken tracking of the last used move with respect to charging moves, and even with this bug fixed they cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
+- **Metronome**: In addition to the issues with partial trapping moves, Metronome and Mirror Move cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
-- **Bide**: Pokémon Showdown's Bide implementation uses its own `lastDamage` field instead of using the `Battle.last_damage` field which results in Bide often inflicting the wrong amount of accumulated damage).
-Furthermore, on Pokémon Showdown Bide can erroneously last an extra turn depending on whether the foe faints, Bide cannot be disabled by Disable while in effect, Bide's accumulated damage is not zeroed when an opponennt faints, and the opponent having a Substitute blanks the damage unleashed by Bide.
 - **Transform**:  Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this